psimonazzi/mognet/README.md

 Mognet is an obsessively minimal, opinionated web framework for technology-loving writers or design-loving hackers.
 It is written in Javascript for Node.js.

-Born as the Author's little personal project, it could also be useful for those who still believe in the Do-It-Yourself Web, but don't want to build yet another web framework from scratch.
-It's completely unnecessary and totally too much work for those who just need a Tumblr.
-But it's dedicated with love to the geeks who can't sleep at night if the HTML code on their page isn't indented properly.
+Born as the Author's personal project, it may also be useful for those who still believe in the Do-It-Yourself Web, but don't want to build yet another web framework from scratch.
+It's completely unnecessary and totally too much work for those who just need a Tumblr, but it could be appreciated by geeks who can't sleep at night if the HTML code on their page isn't indented properly.

 Mognet is an in-memory, single-threaded tiny demon of Speed, designed to run on cheap hosting services and still capable of withstanding a sudden popularity boost.
 It prefers to generate static pages once and then serve them from memory, but won't complain too much if forced to build pages dynamically on the fly.
 Either way, it slurps all your site pages in RAM on initialization or updates, and then it doesn't hit the disk ever again, because hard drives are so slow.
 Probably it's a good idea to put your images and other big static files in the Cloud, anyway: Mognet can do nothing to save your bandwidth (well, except caching and compressing your data).